 BORN HULL 1893.
 HULL PAL.
 SON OF JOHN WILLIAM & ANNIE E NEEDLER ABOVE.
 LISTED ON THE HULL TECHNICAL COLLEGE MEMORIAL.

 Hull Pals Memorial Post.
 SGT WILLIAM WILSON NEEDLER 11/986.
-Born in July 1893, William was the second of seven children and eldest son of John and Annie Needler of 163 Woodcock Street, Hessle Road, Hull.
-A Dock Labourer by trade he enlisted at Hull City Hall on Thursday 10th September 1914 joining the newly-formed 11th Battalion East Yorkshire Regiment, ‘The Tradesmen’, 2nd Hull Pals.
+Born in July 1893, William was the second of seven children and eldest son of John William and Annie Elizabeth Needler of 5, Field Street, Holderness Road and 175 Woodcock Street, Hessle Road, Hull (war Pension addresses).
+A Dock Labourer by trade.
+He enlisted at Hull City Hall on Thursday 10th September 1914 joining the newly-formed 11th Battalion East Yorkshire Regiment, ‘The Tradesmen’, 2nd Hull Pals.
 Joining as a Private, William quickly began to rise through the ranks making Lance Corporal in July 1916 and Acting Sergeant soon after.
 He was wounded in the thigh and buttock on the Somme and shipped home to recover losing his rank in the process; but was promoted again on 3rd May 1917 following the loss of so many in front of Oppy Wood.
 There was a curious incident, which was investigated by the authorities, in which William was wounded by a bayonet and treated at 95th Field Ambulance.
 In the subsequent inquiry several witnesses attested to the fact that William,

 “…..went out to the Listening Post at about midnight on the 15th-16th August 1917 to warn the post about a Canadian Patrol.
 As he was getting back in to the Advanced Post, he slipped and fell on a bayonet.”